Metković City

-City City in Dubrovnik-Neretva, Croatia
+City in Dubrovnik-Neretva, Croatia

 At the Neretva delta, Metković is a river town known for boat trips through marshes, eel and fish restaurants, and fertile orange groves.
 Travelers hire guides for delta excursions, sample river gastronomy and cycle along levees toward the Adriatic.

-Why Visit Metković? #
+Why Visit Metković?#

 Set where the Neretva River fans into its fertile delta, Metković appeals to travelers who enjoy riverside life, mandarin orchards and local food culture.
 The Neretva’s channels and peasant landscapes shape daily life, while family-run taverns serve fresh river fish and grilled eel.
 Boat rides on traditional wooden skiffs and lively Neretva festivals give the town a distinctive agricultural-and-river identity unlike Croatia’s coastal resorts.

-Top Things to Do in Metković
+Best Things to Do in Metković#

-All Attractions ›- Archaeological Museum Narona (Vid) - Museum showcasing Roman mosaics and artifacts from the ancient Narona settlement nearby.
+Archaeological Museum Narona (Vid) - Museum showcasing Roman mosaics and artifacts from the ancient Narona settlement nearby.

-- Neretva River Promenade - Riverside walkway with cafés, boat traffic and views across the fertile Neretva delta.
+Neretva River Promenade - Riverside walkway with cafés, boat traffic and views across the fertile Neretva delta.

-- Museum of the Neretva - Local museum displaying river heritage, traditional boats and the Neretva region's history.
+Museum of the Neretva - Local museum displaying river heritage, traditional boats and the Neretva region’s history.

-- Kravica Waterfalls - Cascade pools ideal for swimming, a scenic natural escape across the border in Bosnia.
+Kravica Waterfalls - Cascade pools ideal for swimming, a scenic natural escape across the border in Bosnia.

-- Baćina Lakes - Chain of coastal lakes with clear water, kayaking and quiet picnic spots nearby.
+Baćina Lakes - Chain of coastal lakes with clear water, kayaking and quiet picnic spots nearby.

-- Local Fish Markets - Early-morning markets selling freshwater and Adriatic fish, perfect for sampling regional flavors.
+Local Fish Markets - Early-morning markets selling freshwater and Adriatic fish, perfect for sampling regional flavors.

-- Mostar - Historic Bosnian city with Stari Most bridge, Ottoman-era streets and bustling bazaars.
+Mostar - Historic Bosnian city with Stari Most bridge, Ottoman-era streets and bustling bazaars.

-- Dubrovnik - Fortified Old Town with city walls, museums and Adriatic beaches about an hour away.
+Dubrovnik - Fortified Old Town with city walls, museums and Adriatic beaches about an hour away.

-Best Time to Visit Metković #
+Best Time to Visit Metković#

 Metković shines from late spring to early autumn when warm weather makes river excursions and nearby beaches enjoyable.
 Winters are mild but wetter; summer brings heat and peak tourist activity.